Once upon a time, there was only one browser. And in that browser, only one window.

 This fourth level of processing takes focus, but it is the whole purpose for coming to Earth: To learn, to experience, and to expand.

 You will want to be efficient with your energy; this includes reducing the amount of noise going through your conscious mind.
 With less to process, it’s easier to maintain your frequency.
+Let’s decrease the chance of stepping on one of those energetic land mines.

 So take a look at your tabs and consider closing as many as you can.